vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-marketplace-integration-guide/deprecated-order-logs.md

         <td>F</td>
         <td>When checking if the SKU is inactive \\</td>
         <td>Oops, the SKU is inactive in VTEX.
 We recommend that you check:<ol>
-                <li>In Catalog, identify the SKU and check if the field “Activate SKU” is checked.
+                <li>In Catalog, identify the SKU and check if the field “Activate SKU” is checked.</li>
-                <li>In Catalog, check if the image is uploaded.
+                <li>In Catalog, check if the image is uploaded.</li>
                 <li>In <a href="https://developers.vtex.com/vtex-rest-api/reference/fulfillment-simulation">fulfillment
-                        simulation</a>, check if the carrier attending the SKU exists.
+                        simulation</a>, check if the carrier attending the SKU exists.</li>
                 <li>On price configuration, check if there’s a price associated with the trade policy.</li>
             </ol>
         </td>